The incidence comodule bialgebra of the Baez-Dolan construction

 \begin{blanko}{Graphical interpretation of polynomial endofunctors~\cite{Kock:NotesOnPolynomialFunctors}.} Given a polynomial endofunctor $\PPP$ represented by

 $I$ is interpreted as the groupoid of {\em colours} (or {\em objects}), and $B$ as the groupoid of {\em operations}.
-The {\em arity} of an operation $b\in B$ is (the size of) the fibre $E_b$, and each operation is typed: the output colour of $b$ is $t(b)$, and the input colours are the $s(e)$ for $e\in E_b$.
+The {\em arity} of an operation $b\in B$ is the fibre $E_b$ (at the numerical level, the arity is its homotopy cardinality; assuming $\PPP$ is finitary, this is a natural number), and each operation is typed: the output colour of $b$ is $t(b)$, and the input colours are the $s(e)$ for $e\in E_b$.
 The groupoid $E$ is thus the groupoid of operations with a marked input slot.
 The map $p$ just forgets the mark.
 We may picture an element in $B$ as a corolla with node labelled by $b\in B$, and with leaves and root decorated by $I$ according to this scheme.
 This is called a $\PPP$-corolla.

 Evaluation of $\PPP$ on an object $X\to I$ has the following combinatorial interpretation~\cite{Kock:NotesOnPolynomialFunctors}. $\PPP(X)$ is the groupoid of $\PPP$-corollas as before, but furthermore with leaves decorated in $X$ (subject to a compatibility condition: an element $x\in X$ may decorate leaf $\ell$ only if the colour of $x$ (under $X \to I$) matches the colour of $\ell$ (under $E\to I$)).